The Flintstones: In popular culture

 Miles Laboratories (now part of Bayer Corporation) and their One-A-Day vitamin brand was the alternate sponsor of the original Flintstones series during its first two seasons, and in the late 1960s, Miles introduced Flintstones Chewable Vitamins, fruit-flavored multivitamin tablets for children in the shape of the Flintstones characters, which are still currently being sold.

 The Simpsons referenced The Flintstones in several episodes.
 In the episode "Homer's Night Out", Homer's local convenience store clerk, Apu, remarks "You look familiar, sir.
 Are you on the television or something?", to which Homer replies "Sorry, buddy, you've got me confused with Fred Flintstone."
 During the couch gag of the opening credits of the episode "Kamp Krusty", the Simpson family arrive home to find the Flintstone family already sitting on their couch.
 The same couch gag was reused in syndicated episodes of "The Itchy & Scratchy & Poochie Show", when The Simpsons overtook The Flintstones as the longest-running animated series.
 In "Lady Bouvier's Lover", Homer's boss, Mr. Burns, appears at the family's house and says "Why, it's Fred Flintstone (referring to Homer) and his lovely wife, Wilma!
 (Marge) Oh, and this must be little Pebbles!
 (Maggie) Mind if I come in?
 I brought chocolates."
 Homer responds by saying "Yabba-dabba-doo!"
 The opening of "Marge vs. the Monorail" depicts Homer leaving work in a similar way to Fred Flintstone in the opening of The Flintstones, during which he sings his own version of the latter's opening theme only to slam into a chestnut tree.

+Family Guy also referenced The Flintstones in several episodes.

 On September 30, 2010, Google temporarily replaced the logo on its search page with a custom graphic celebrating the 50th anniversary of The Flintstones' first TV broadcast.